tildeio/router.js/README.md

 ```

 If there are multiple matches, `route-recognizer` will
-prefer routes with fewer dynamic segments, so
+prefer routes that are more specific, so `/posts/edit` will be preferred
-`/posts/edit` will match in preference to `/posts/:id`
-if both match.
+over, say, `/posts/:id`.

 ## Architecture / Contributing